columbiadb/columbiadb.github.io/syllabus.md

 <a name="ec"></a>
 #### Extra Credit

 The purpose of extra credit is to reward learning and doing cool stuff.
-Propose activities that the course doesn't go over nor force you to do, and convince me how much extra credit (up to 10%) you should receive.
+Propose activities that the course doesn't cover nor force you to do, and convince me how much extra credit (up to 10%) you should receive.
 Some _possible directions_:

 * apply diffusion of innovation, or any other adoption theory, to a subarea of databases.
 Present it
 * suggest an above-and-beyond target for your project